felimera/app-auth-back/README.md

 ## Deployment

-To deploy this microservice, the Render service was used, where it provides me with enough functions to be able to test the App-Auth.
+To deploy this microservice, the Render service (https://render.com/) was used, where it provides me with enough functions to be able to test the App-Auth.
 If you want to test this microservice you can use the endpoints defined above and you just have to change the localhost to the render url.
 Example:

 Original URL: http://localhost:81/auth/user

 Deployed URL: https://app-auth-back.onrender.com/auth/user

+This will be the case with the other endpoints.